MakieOrg/Makie.jl/docs/examples/plotting_functions/text.md

 ## MathTeX

-Makie can render LaTeXStrings via [MathTeXEngine.jl](https://github.com/Kolaru/MathTeXEngine.jl/).
+Makie can render LaTeX strings from the LaTeXStrings.jl package using [MathTeXEngine.jl](https://github.com/Kolaru/MathTeXEngine.jl/).
 For example, you can pass L-strings as labels to the legend.

 \begin{examplefigure}{}